What do I need to know about prostate cancer?

 You may need more than one of the following tests:

 - Digital rectal examination (DRE): This is a test to check the size and shape of your prostate.
-Your caregiver will carefully insert a gloved finger in to your rectum to feel if it is large, firm, or has lumps.
+Your healthcare provider will carefully insert a gloved finger in to your rectum to feel if it is large, firm, or has lumps.

 - Prostate-specific antigen (PSA) test: This is a blood test to check PSA levels.
 These levels may be increased in prostate cancer.

 - Prostate biopsy: A needle is used to take a sample of tissue from your prostate gland.
 The sample can show if you have cancer.
-It can also help caregivers determine the stage of your cancer.
+It can also help healthcare providers determine the stage of your cancer.

 How is prostate cancer treated?

-If you have early stage cancer, your caregiver may recommend that you have frequent tests and regular follow-up visits to watch for changes.
+If you have early stage cancer, your healthcare provider may recommend that you have frequent tests and regular follow-up visits to watch for changes.
 You also may need any of the following:

 - Hormone therapy: This medicine is used to decrease testosterone (male hormone) levels.
 Take as directed.